There’s a lot of talk about bokeh and blurry backgrounds, especially in portrait photography.

 What’s the difference between background blur and bokeh?

-Blurring the background is a great way to make your subject stand out, which is why it is so popular with portrait photographers.
+Blurring the background is a great way to make your subject stand out, which is why it’s so popular with portrait photographers.

 Understanding the difference between background blur and bokeh, puts you in creative control of your photography.
-If you know what something is, you can master it.
-To understand the difference let’s look at both.
+If you know what something is, you can master it, so let’s look at both.

 What is background blur?

 This is obvious – the clue is in the name.
-It is the out of focus area behind your subject in a photo caused by using a shallow depth of field.
+Background blur is the out of focus area in a photo behind your subject caused by using a shallow depth of field.

 This photo has background blur, but no bokeh.